Hillaryudechukwu/Little-JavaScript-Book/README.md

 # The Little JavaScript Book (Ebook)
 > All you need to know about JavaScript (but never dared to ask).

-**Disclaimer: This repo holds the draft 1.0.0 version of the book, not in sync with the final release.
-It lacks chapter 11, and all the subsequent updates and fixes.
-I'm not accepting pull requests.
+**Disclaimer: This repo holds the draft version of the book, not in sync with the final release.
+I'm not accepting pull requests here.
 Open an issue if you find errors or typos.
 Thanks a lot!**

 <p align="center">
   <img width="600" height="777" src="https://www.valentinog.com/assets/img/the-little-JavaScript-book-cover-web.jpg">